 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Sebastopol is worth considering.

-Being a small town, Sebastopol does not have a public transit system used by locals to get to and from work.
+Sebastopol is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Sebastopol citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.89% of adults 25 and older in Sebastopol have a college degree.
+The percentage of adults in Sebastopol who are college-educated is close to the national average for all communities of 21.84%: 20.89% of the adults in Sebastopol have a bachelor's degree or advanced degree.

 The per capita income in Sebastopol in 2022 was $32,735, which is wealthy relative to Mississippi, and middle income relative to the rest of the US.
 This equates to an annual income of $130,940 for a family of four.
 However, Sebastopol contains both very wealthy and poor people as well.